-There is an abiding image both in Japan and abroad that you need to travel to the mountainous regions of the country to experience the hot springs (onsen).
-In fact, while regional Japan does have some of the most famous and photographed onsen, there are many traditional establishments located in and around Tokyo that offer an equally good glimpse into the ubiquitous public bathing culture of Japan.
+There is an abiding image both in Japan and abroad that you need to travel to the mountainous regions of the country to experience the hot springs.
+In fact, while regional Japan does have some of the most famous and photographed onsen, there are many traditional establishments located in and near Tokyo that offer an equally good glimpse into the ubiquitous culture of public bathing.

 This is not designed to be a complete listing of all onsen and sento in and around Tokyo (although maybe one day it will get close) but more a blog / write-up of day onsen to which I’ve been.
 All onsen are geo-mapped, tagged, and categorized so you can search and hopefully find one you’d like to visit.